vacuumlabs/ledger-fio/README.md

 See `Makefile` for list of included functions.

-## How to get a transaction body computed by Ledger
+## How to get a transaction body computed by Ledger (for development purposes)

 Ordinarily, Ledger computes a rolling hash of the serialized transaction body, but the body itself is not available.
 It is possible to acquire it from the development build by going through the following steps: